-There are two main types of Japanese rice used to make sushi meshi: Japonica rice and Japanese Rice, there are more than just two.
-Japonica rice is the more traditional type of rice used in sushi meshi.
+There are two main types of Japanese rice used to make sushi meshi: Japonica rice and Japanese Rice; there are more than just two.
+Japonica rice is the more traditional type of rice used in sushi mesh.
 It has a shorter grain and is stickier than Japanese rice.

 Temari Sushi is made by pressing rice and fish into a ball-shaped form by hand using plastic wrap.
 The fish surrounds the rice ball for a nice presentation.
 It is often considered a more casual type of sushi compared to nigiri sushi.

-While Tempura maki may sound complicated, it is actually quite simple to make at home.
-The key to success is to get the tempura batter just right.
+While Tempura maki rolls may sound complicated, they are quite simple to make at home.
+The key to success is to get the tempura roll batter just right.
 It should be light and airy yet firm enough to coat the ingredients.

 Once you have perfected the batter, Tempura maki is a breeze to assemble.
-Simply roll up your favorite sushi fillings in nori, dip in tempura batter, and fry until golden brown.
+Roll up your favorite sushi fillings in nori, dip them in tempura batter, and fry until golden brown.
 Serve with soy sauce and pickled ginger for a delicious and easy-to-make Japanese feast.